johntalton/i2c-port/README.md

 Useful application (as seen in the examples) of this are:
     - Workers: allow for running `I2CBus` implementation and Sensor across worker (shared i2c service for multiple workers)
-    - WebSockets: allow for transmistion of `Message` accross a WebSocket to allow for remote i2c Sensor implementations.
+    - WebSockets: allow for transmission of `Message` across a WebSocket to allow for remote i2c Sensor implementations.

 ## ArrayBuffer and friends